Rylands v. Fletcher (1868): Case Summary & Strict Liability

 Issue

-The central question was whether Rylands could be held accountable or liable for the damages caused to Fletcher’s coal mines due to the unintended escape of water from his reservoir, even without any negligence.
+Could Rylands be held liable for the damage caused by the escape of water from his reservoir, even though he had not been negligent?

 Rule